All On 4 Dental Implants Procedure In Antalya, Turkey

 - If an implant fails (usually due to poor osseointegration), additional surgery may be needed.

-- The success of the entire prosthesis depends on all four implants integrating properly.
+- The success of the entire prosthesis depends on all on four implants integrating properly.

 Potential for dentures wear over time: